At a glance

-Volunteer with children in the Philippines and help them improve their English.
-You’ll work in elementary and high schools and support local teachers.
-This is a great opportunity for you to gain practical classroom experience, which will help build your resume.
+- Volunteer with children in the Philippines and help them improve their English.
+You'll work in a primary and high school and support local teachers.
+This is a great opportunity to add practical classroom experience to your resume.

 Anyone aged 16 or over can join

 What will I do at my volunteer Teaching Placement in the Philippines?

 At your volunteer Teaching Placement in the Philippines, you’ll work with disadvantaged students at elementary schools and high schools, and support local teachers.
 You will:

 - Help children to improve their English language skills

 - Provide extra support for teachers and students

 - Assist with extracurricular activities

 Your work with focus on the following areas:

 Help children to improve their English language skills